“Summer melt,” the surprisingly common scenario in which high-school graduates apply, are accepted, and say they plan to enroll in college—but don’t.

 Summer Link, a program in the Fort Worth Independent School District, was designed to keep college-bound students on track by offering logistical and emotional support during the transitional summer season before college.

 Ft.
 Worth’s SDP fellow Lindsay Daugherty found that one in three students targeted for support were reached by school counselors, who offered support completing financial-aid forms and gathering required transcripts.
-Her analysis of counselor logs and district records revealed strengths and opportunities to improve the program, as well as lessons learned for districts looking to found a similar program of their own.
+Her analysis of counselor logs and district records revealed strengths and opportunities to improve the program, as well as lessons learned for districts looking to find a similar program of their own.

 Summer melt is a common problem, especially among low-income students.
 Many high-school graduates who have been accepted to college and say they plan to enroll are knocked off-course if they do not obtain sufficient financial aid, miss administrative deadlines, or lack support from family and friends.